 Sometimes there's no better way to start the work week than with a circuit.
-This week, we're highlighting a shoulder circuit that will help you achieve that 3-dimension look.
-You'll target the front, rear and side delts in 4 moves.
-You should complete this workout in 30 minutes after performing the 3-4 total circuit rounds. (not including warm-up)
+This week we're highlighting a shoulder circuit that will help you achieve that three-dimensional look.
+You'll target the front, rear, and side delts in four moves.
+You should complete this workout in 30 minutes after performing the 3-4 total circuit rounds (not including warm-up).

-The shoulders are a very delicate area and easily prone to injury, jumping into a hardcore circuit out of the gate isn’t the wisest choice.
-Start by grabbing a five-pound dumbbell in each hand.
+The shoulders are a very delicate area and prone to injury, so jumping into a hardcore circuit out of the gate isn’t the wisest choice.
+Start by grabbing a 5-lb dumbbell in each hand.
 Raise both dumbbells to your side and perform short shoulder circles in a forward motion.
-The circumference of your circles should be approximately six inches.
-Complete 10 full rotations, rest for 30 seconds and perform the same exercise in reverse.
+The circumference of your circles should be approximately 6".
+Complete 10 full rotations, rest for 30 seconds, and perform the same exercise in reverse.
 Perform a total of two sets (one in each direction).

 All exercises should be performed in a continuous, non-stop circuit.

 Front plate raises are a great explosive movement to finish off your front deltoids.
 With your hands in front of you, hold a barbell plate and lift forward.
-Raise the plate to slightly above eye level (if you can peak through the hole you have lifted the weight high enough).
+Raise the plate to slightly above eye level (if you can peek through the hole you've lifted the weight high enough).
 Select a weight in which you fail at 15 repetitions.

-Rest for 90 seconds and perform three to four additional sets of the circuit.
+Rest for 90 seconds and perform 3-4 additional sets of the circuit.